jiwatec/yapayapa/README.md

   cargo run --release -p yapayapa-backend
 ```

-Or with no database at all (data lost on restart — for trying it out):
+Or with no database (data lost on restart — for trying it out):

 ```bash
 YAPAYAPA_MEM_STORE=1 BIND_ADDR=127.0.0.1:8080 cargo run --release -p yapayapa-backend